tasuki/ultimate-tk/README.md

   screen that appears at the start of each level.
 Useful for impatient developers.

+- Name is not cleared if pressing ESC in name prompt.

+- Player name is prompted if starting or joining to network game with default name.

 Bugfixes:

 - Many memory leaks and buffer overflows have been fixed.